Legal employment for your global team

 Employees in Poland are entitled to a range of benefits, both mandatory and optional.
 These benefits are essential for attracting and retaining top talent in a competitive market.

-Mandatory benefits: Social security contributions (covering retirement, disability, and health insurance), paid vacation leave, etc.
+Mandatory benefits: Social security contributions (covering retirement, disability, and health insurance), 13 public holidays, paid vacation leave, etc.

 Common perks: Private health insurance, life insurance, multisport or fitness benefits, meal vouchers, flexible working hours, professional development, company events, etc.